science-responds/science-responds.github.io-source/pages/resources/institutions.md

     there data handling issues related to local COVID-19 research?
 (Including the use of national resources by local teams?)

-  * What COVID-19 related research is happening on your campus?
-Are there any local COVID-19 research collaborations that are forming?
+  * Are there any new and innovative COVID-19 research collaborations that are forming between non-traditional partners on your campus?

-  * Are there activities related to medical equipment in your insitution?
+  * Are there activities in your insitution towards temporary production of medical equipment to help deal with the shortfalls in availability for health workers?
-    For example, efforts to produce personal protective equipment using 3D-printers?
+    For example, efforts to produce personal protective equipment using 3D-printers, or ventilators and other associated items?

+If thare web links related to any of these things, please include them in the summary below of the activities at your institution.

 ## Efforts and Resources at Individual Universities and Laboratories